Antibiotics: Types and Side Effects

 Cephalosporins are among the most diverse classes of antibiotics, they are grouped into "generations" by their antimicrobial properties.
 Each newer generation has a broader spectrum of activity than the one before.

-coverage against most gram-positive pathogens and variable to poor
+coverage against most gram-positive pathogens but variable to poor

 coverage against most gram negative pathogens.
 The first generation includes:

-to the gram positive spectrum of the first generation cephalosporins,
+to the gram positive spectrum of the first generation cephalosporins.
+Cefoxitin and cefotetan

 exists between the second generation cephalosporins in regard to their